Buying a new treadmill

 Treadmills have flexible suspension inserts to compress and flex during foot strike to absorb and take away joint impact – some have up to 40% impact reduction.

-Well-designed systems you’ll find in a Pro-Form, NordicTrack and Bowflex treadmill have what’s called ‘differential cushioning’, which means firm support when you push off then great cushioning when a foot lands.
+Well-designed systems you’ll find in a Pro-Form and NordicTrack treadmill have what’s called ‘differential cushioning’, which means firm support when you push off then great cushioning when a foot lands.

 Folding treadmills